I in January 2009 on my blog I started the slow process of documenting a band sampler which I call For the Love of Stitching.

 Is this sampler the longest in the world?

-I occasionally get asked if this would make the Guinness book of records.
-It might (and I emphasise might) as the longest stitched by a single person but it is not the longest in the world by far.
+Readers ask if this is the longest sampler in the world.
+My stitch roll might (and I emphasise might)be the longest stitched by a single person.
+Other stitchers have made very long samplers and story rolls too.
+It is not the longest band sampler in the world by far.
 The UK Embroiderers’ guild holds the record.
 You can read about it here

 “With the help of over 7,000 participants of all ages and abilities from all over the world, the Embroiderers’ Guild are proud to announce that they have set a new Guinness World Record for stitching the “longest embroidery” at 605.55 metres (1,986.77 feet).”